mmlab-aueb/PyEd25519Signature2018/README.md

 # PyEd25519Signature2018
-A python script that generates an Ed25519Signature2018 JSON-LD Signature
+A python script that generates an Ed25519Signature2018 JSON-LD proof used for assertions.

 ## Prerequisites
 This script assumes python3.
 Furthermore the following libraries are required: